WebAssembly/design/FutureFeatures.md

 load/store operations that take 64-bit address operands.
 Modules which opt-in to this feature have `int64` as the canonical pointer type.

 On a 32-bit system, heaps must still be smaller than 4GiB.
-All 64-bit pointer arithmetic arithmetic (which will be much slower than 32-bit arithmetic) will be therefore unnecessary.
+A WebAssembly implementation running on such a platform may restrict allocations to the lower 4GiB, and leave the two 32-bits untouched.

 ## Source maps integration